jakmaz/portfolio/posts/journal/october-2024.md

 Aside from working on this new idea, I also spent time preparing for my upcoming university exams.
 Balancing both the app development and exam prep has been challenging but rewarding.

-I also discovered two fantastic YouTube channels this month: **T3dotgg** and **ThePrimeTimeagen**.
+I also discovered two fantastic YouTube channels this month: **T3dotgg** and **ThePrimeTime**.
 Both channels are packed with tech news, coding tips, and valuable insights, helping me level up in both frontend and backend development.

 ### Quote of the Month:
 “Programming is learned by writing programs.” ― Brian Kernighan